-The hitch pin needs to be centered 5"-6" past the end of the chamber and 7"-11" below it.
+The hitch pin needs to be centered side to side and 1"-2" past the tip of the chamber extension and 7"-11" below it.

 Older New Holland® balers (1987 and older)

 Older New Holland balers have the hitch on the right hand side of the chamber.
 Kuhns Mfg offers a center hitch adaptor to center the hitch.